OlympusDAO/olympus-protocol-metrics-subgraph/docs/railway-metrics-api.md

 lookback.
 If a publish crashes, a later run can take over after the lock expires.
 The manifest is published last, so partial shard uploads are not exposed through `/v2/bounds`.

+Each Railway config declares `build.watchPatterns` for its runtime ownership.
+The indexer watches `apps/indexer/**`; the API watches `apps/metrics-api/**` and `packages/metrics-artifacts/**`; Hasura watches only its Dockerfile/config.
+The publisher also watches indexer source/config/Dockerfile changes in addition to publisher and shared artifact code.
+This causes normal monorepo code changes that redeploy the indexer to redeploy the publisher too, so the referenced `INDEXER_DEPLOYMENT_ID` is refreshed before the next cron run.
+If the indexer is manually redeployed without a code change, verify the rendered publisher variable or redeploy the publisher before allowing new snapshots.

 The bucket manifest is an internal file index.
 The API uses it to resolve deployment-scoped shard keys.
 It is not exposed as a public route; clients